normalclone/predict-draw/README.md

 # predict-draw
-Implement google API to predict draw!
+Implement google API(As google translate and google QuickDraw) to predict draw!

-`Open Index.html` and enjoy!~
+Open `Index.html` and enjoy!~